What I am involved in

 Watching my Father walk into the local village chemist and pick up tablets when I couldn’t swallow tablets, waiting till he had returned to the car and then telling him, Daddy they are wrong…

 The none understanding of the fact I was born unable to swallow, that I really hated to eat much full stop.
 I remember being about 6 and Mum farmed us out to a childminder, I swallowed something that stuck, so thinking she knew better gave me dried bread to help it go down, of course, it made it worse.
 When I look back at what my Parents must have gone through bringing me up, but we laughed our way through it.
-I remember my early school days, yuck, I struggled with most things regarding school, the only good thing I was good at was making others laugh, yes, I do have a funny sense of humour.
+I remember my early school days, yuck, I struggled with most things regarding school, the only good thing I was good at was making others laugh, yes, I do have a funny sense of humor.

 Now school and apples, and what the teachers didn’t know.
 I loved apples but I couldn’t eat them with skin on, but as a child you learn how to cope with things others can’t do, I learnt from a young age how to bring food back up that was stuck, or force air or water down to clear whatever was stuck, teachers didn’t know this, worked in my favor most of the time when school lunch was with apples.
 Sometimes it did go wrong as these things tend to do.

 Once in my twenty’s (20’s) I got something stuck, so as you do work comes first as I had a mortgage to pay, after working all day and also trying every trick I knew to clear it, I finally had to give in and go to hospital and ask for help, now this young female doctor called my name, I said hi I was born in 1962 with the condition called tofs, and I have something stuck, she replied, no you can’t have that condition your to old… she got a cup of water and said drink.
 After I’d drunk it she said off you go nothing wrong with you, you know when you’re lost for words, well I was and I left the hospital.
-Now I am a stubborn sod, as my dad would say, three days later same Dr they put me on a ward.
+Now I am a stubborn sod, as my dad would say, three days later same Dr they put me on the award.
 On a Friday having been there 3 days I was asked if I would like to spend the weekend at home because they might need my bed???
 Monday I returned put back on the same ward, the young Dr came around as said they had set up a barium meal X-ray, I said that I wanted her there to view what was going to be seen, she laughed saying yeh yeh.

-Barium meal, that was like swallowing chalk, later on, they would add flavouring, that was so your brain told your stomach something nice was coming.
+Barium meal, that was like swallowing chalk, later on, they would add flavoring, that was so your brain told your stomach something nice was coming.
 Anyhow so from behind the screen you heard OMG what is that stuck there, from the young Dr, my reply being is chestnut from my last meal 9 days ago being a Chinese takeaway.
 I spent 10 days in total in the hospital because a Dr said I couldn’t have the condition known then as tofs.

 As you see lower down I worked in England’s biggest man-made marina for 16 years in the boatyard, I got to know the Dr I was under at the hospital, so one day I asked him something, when I found him on a pontoon checking his yacht in bad weather, Sir, I have an idea, how about you look after me by seeing me fast if something stick’s and for that I will make sure your yacht is always tied up well in storms, that was a fab idea and worked really well, until I left and he retired.